DerGuru/The-Resonant/Chapters/P2-12 - The Contact.md

 They looked without looking like people who had been startled.
 The radiator under the window was the kind that had never been modern and didn’t intend to start.
 It sighed once and forgot them.

-“Did you—” Milo began.
+“Did you - ” Milo began.

-“Not me,” Jason said—honest, because the truth could be small and still be the whole truth.
+“Not me,” Jason said - honest, because the truth could be small and still be the whole truth.

 Lina’s eyes covered the stairwell with the kind of patience that kept people from getting hurt.
 She nodded to no one and they moved again.
 The door whispered against its rubber stop.
 The street took them back without ceremony and the cold made useful work of their noses.